 It is a run-time persistence that preserves the states of all the process objects and logs audit data regarding everything that happens at the process execution time.

-It enables the non-technical users to create, edit and see the data models that we use in the business processes.
-Data modeller tool gives both physical and logical data models without explicit coding.
+It enables the non-technical users to create, edit, and see the data models that we use in the business processes.
+Data modeler tool gives both physical and logical data models without explicit coding.

 It enables us to define various kinds of business rules for the amalgamation of the business processes.
 Examples for the business rules are guided rules, decision tables, etc.